opensourcestories/opensourcestories.org/content/stories/2021/aaron-patterson.md

 **Amanda Casari**: I think it's interesting too, especially hearing about your experience with your first open source installation, and how scary it was thinking, "What if I destroy the technology I'm actually trying to change or work with".
 But so many of the tools, especially in the last few years now have that ability to have interoperability, and integration, and being able to build these chains and workflows, with good documentation.
 So that it's not this mystical process feels really revolutionary.
 It changes a lot of being able to do things without having to necessarily have somebody that can't approach it from the beginning or be new to the community or come in and ask good educated questions from looking things up on how to contribute but doesn't have to learn a secret knock?

-**Aaron Patterson**: Yep.
-Yeah, for sure.
-Absolutely.
+**Aaron Patterson**: Absolutely.
 I totally agree.
 It's so good, having these tools that are easy to use.
 I guess I'm a huge fan of things lowering the barrier to entry.
 So GitHub is one of those things and these new editors, that's another that's another thing.
 And I think it's just gonna get better.
 I have no idea how, like, I can't imagine.
 I don't know how we'll get the barrier lower.
 But I think that will keep lowering it.
 And I think that's a good thing.

 **Julia Ferraioli**: Awesome.
 Thank you, Aaron.
 We have just 10 minutes left.
 I know, you were worried about the duration.
 So we just covered predictions, or lack thereof maybe.
 Where do you see some of the unsolved problems in open source?
 The challenges?